doron1/unraid-sas-spindown/README.md

 ```
 Spin down SAS drives in Unraid.
 Unraid does a nice job of controlling HDD's energy consumption (and probably
 longevity) by spinning down drives.
+That works very well for SATA drives;
-Up until now (v6.8.3), SAS drives in the
+however SAS drives are quite peculiar in their power mode controls.
+Specifically
-array would not spin down; the method used by Unraid for spindown affects ATA
-drives only.

-This is a temporary(...) stopgap until Limetech adds this into mainline Unraid.
-Packaged as an Unraid plugin for convenience.
+they do not respond to ATA standby (spin down) commands.

+This plugin add SAS drive spin down support to Unraid.

+The plugin is installed in two very differnt ways, depending on the Unraid OS
+version.
+For versions up until v6.8.3, the plugin installs two components:
-The plugin installs two scripts: One which is triggered via an rsyslog hook
-whenever Unraid decides to spin down a drive; if the drive is SAS, it spins it
+One which is triggered via an rsyslog hook whenever Unraid decides to spin down
-down (STANDBY, powermode 3).
-The second is a wrapper for "smartctl", working around its deficiency of not
+a drive, and does "the right thing" for SAS.
+The second is a wrapper for "smartctl",
-supporting the "-n standby" flag for non-ATA drives.
+working around its deficiency of not supporting the "-n standby" flag for non-ATA drives.
+From version 6.9.0, Unraid OS already includes the wrapper, and implemented a modular
+script for spin up/down control.
+For those versions, the plugin enhances the functionality
+via that mechanism.

+Some SAS drives and controllers do not respond favorably to the SAS STANDBY command
+(POWERMODE 3).
+Towards that end, the plugin also implements an exclusion filter, to
+try and avoid all sorts of red x situations.

 This software is provided with no warranty, either expressed or implied.
 It works for me, it may or may not work for you.